SAGE AND BAY LEAF WARMING BROTH

 - Spice It Up: Include a few red chilli flakes for warmth and circulation.

-- Vegetable Broth Base: Replace water with light vegetable broth for deeper flavour.
+- Vegetable Broth Base: Replace water with light vegetable broth for a deeper flavour.

-- Nutritional Yeast: Stir in ½ tsp for added B vitamins and savouriness.
+- Nutritional Yeast: Stir in ½ teaspoon for added B vitamins and savouriness.

 - Ginger Twist: Add a thin slice of fresh ginger for digestive enhancement.